Vision Games that Support a Child's Development

 What Do You Remember Seeing? exercises visual attention, visual scanning, and visual memory.

-There are so many visual processing activities but it is far more motivating when a child has fun while they learn.
+Children will benefit from playing vision games.
+Eye exercises will help children navigate school work with far more ease as they develop vision skills.
+There are so many visual processing activities you can have the children do but it is far more motivating when a child has fun while they learn.